nikihapy/worked-examples-rmotr/unit-3-control-flow/lesson-12-get-grade-letter/README.md

 # Get grade letter

-Write a function `get_grade_letter` that receives a score and you should return:
+Define a function `get_grade_letter` that receives a score and you should return:

 'A' if the score is 90 or above